Advanced

 Protocol Buffers

 Click the Script button in the left menu to enter the script editing page.
-On the Schema page, users can write proto files in the code editor at the top.
+On the Schema page, users can select Protobuf from the dropdown box at the top, then write the proto file in the code editor.

 There is also an Input and Output box below, where you can enter the expected input value.
 After entering the name of the defined message type, click the Test button on the right to view the execution result in the Output box.
 The format of the input value includes JSON, Plaintext, Base64, and Hex, which is convenient for users to debug the custom Schema in advance.
 After inputting JSON or JSON strings encoded with Base64 and Hex, and testing is completed, click the Save button in the upper right corner, enter the Schema name and save the Schema.
 After saving, it can be used on the connection page, and the saved Schema can also be edited and deleted.